vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 There is a plurality of reasons for us to wish for flexible, practical WASM support in Vector.

-Since the concept of a WASM engine is very abstract, this section will instead discus a number of seemingly unrelated topics.
+Since the concept of a WASM engine is very abstract, this section will instead discus a number of seemingly unrelated topics, all asking for different features.
+Later, we'll see how wasm helps us.

 ### Protobufs & other custom codecs